Local reminiscence in the PXP model: Introduction

 Motivated by recent theoretical and experimental advances in the control and preparation of quantum states on tunable platforms~\cite{balewski2024engineering,semeghini2021probing,bornet2024enhancing,haug2021machine,carrera2025preparing,briongosmerino2025dipolar,perciavalle2024quantum, lutz2025adiabatic}, in this paper, we systematically investigate local reminiscence in the PXP model, initialized in quantum states that deviate from the commonly studied configurations.
+The latter are high-energy states and show large overlaps with few QMBS at the edge of the spectrum.
 The investigation is conducted by analyzing the dynamics of local fidelities, which are the fidelities between reduced quantum states on small subsystems at time zero and after time evolution, as well as the dynamics of local observables.
 We first consider a probe state controlled by a parameter $\theta$, interpolating between the Néel state (non-ergodic dynamics) and the homogeneous state with all spins down (ergodic dynamics).
 The probe state itself does not exhibit local reminiscence, but its superposition with a spatially inverted symmetric state, the $\theta$-symmetric state, does.
 When initialized in this superposition, the system stably retains local memory of its initial condition, despite lacking global memory.
 Additionally, we introduce the blockaded state, a superposition of computational basis states with no neighboring excitations.
 Governed by the Fibonacci sequence, this state shows strong local reminiscence.
 Although their global dynamics differ, both the $\theta$-symmetric and blockaded states share common local reminiscent features.

 The remainder of the paper is organized as follows: in Sec.~\ref{sec:modmet} we present the model Hamiltonian together with its main features of interest for this work.
 We also give a brief overview of scarred state in the context of ergodic dynamics and introduce the concept of local reminiscence.
 We introduce some quantities which will be used in the remainder of the paper.
 In Secs.~\ref{sec:theta},~\ref{sec:theta_sym},~\ref{sec:block} we introduce new many-body states which have peculiar dynamics; specifically we will show that although some of them behave similarly to the widely studied \(\ket{\mathbb{Z}_2}\) state when the global dynamics is considered, they have sharply different local features.
 In Sec.~\ref{sec:spectr} we discuss the spectral properties of the Hamiltonian and we show that the local reminiscence occurs for those initial states which have a larger overlap with the pure point spectrum of the system Hamiltonian.
 We also show that scarred many-body states are part of this spectrum.
 In Sec.~\ref{sec:concl} we draw the conclusions and give some perspectives on how our work can foster the study of states different from the \(\ket{\mathbb{Z}_2}\) one finding equally rich physics.